Applied Linguistics» open the printable degree» search for more Areas of Study

 Note: Gaining experience may be important but not at the expense of your studies.
 Make sure you do not overload your timetable with unrealistic work commitments.

-A variety of employment opportunities exist within education and non-education settings for applied linguistics graduates.
-Below is an example of some organisations that recruit graduates in this area.
+A variety of employment opportunities exist within education and non-education settings for Applied Linguistics graduates.
+Below are examples of organisations that recruit graduates in this area.
+Check employers’ websites for sections titled Employment, Careers, Graduate Programs, or for similar sections.
+Some employers may also offer vacation work opportunities.

 - Attorney Generals Department (Australia)